 - if you are severely ill or debilitated.

-Do not use warfarin if you are pregnant, unless your doctor tells you to.
+Do not take warfarin if you are pregnant, unless your doctor tells you to.
 Warfarin can cause birth defects, but preventing blood clots may outweigh any risks to the baby.
 You may be able to take warfarin during pregnancy if you have a mechanical heart valve.
-Use effective birth control to prevent pregnancy while using this medicine and for at least 1 month after your last dose.
+Use effective birth control to prevent pregnancy while taking warfarin and for at least 1 month after your last dose.
 Tell your doctor right away if you become pregnant.

 To make sure warfarin is safe for you, tell your doctor if you have: